python-control/python-control/doc/response.rst

 * The `title` keyword can be used to override the automatic creation of the plot title.
-The default title is a string of the form "<Type> plot for <syslist>" where <syslist> is a list of the sys names contained in the plot (which can be updated if the plotting is called multiple times).
+The default title is a string of the form "<Type> plot for <syslist>" where <syslist> is a list of the sys names contained in the plot (which is updated if the plotting is called multiple times).
   Use ``title=False`` to suppress the title completely.
 The title can also be updated using the :func:`ControlPlot.set_plot_title` method for the returned control plot object.